-If you are still getting the error message, you can try executing the command from the Path itself.
-To do that, go to the location of ABD.exe, click on the address bar, type “cmd”, and hit Enter.
+If you still get the error message, you can try executing the command from the Path itself.
+To do that, go to the location of ADB.exe, click on the address bar, type “cmd”, and hit Enter.

-If the ABD Driver is missing from your computer, chances are you will see the error in question.
+If the ADB Driver is missing from your computer, you will likely see the error in question.
 That is why it is important to install the driver before doing your job.
-You need to go to abddriver.com and download the latest version of the driver.
+You need to go to adbdriver.com and download the latest version of the driver.

 - DeskDock lets you control Android phone from Windows PC